governify/esc-analyzer/README.md

-# Elastic Smart Contract Framework
+# Elastic Smart Contract SLA Infrastructure

-This framework supports the development/operation of Elastic Smart Contracts in the Hyperledger Fabric Blockchain.
+This infrastructure supports the development/operation of Elastic Smart Contracts in the Hyperledger Fabric Blockchain.

 The following documentation is available: